Domenico Magri

-Joannes Domenico Magri (Valletta, 28 March 1604 – Viterbo, 4 March 1672) was an Italian Roman Catholic priest and scholar.
+Joannes Domenico Magri (Valletta, 28 March 1604 – Viterbo, 4 March 1672) (nom-de-plume Nicodemo Grima) was an Italian Roman Catholic priest and scholar.
 He was active in various roles in service of the Catholic church, including ambassadorial roles, professorial roles, parish priest, Protonotary Apostolic and secretary of the Congregation for the Propagation of Faith.
 He wrote a scholarly volume on ecclesiastical terms, which was well received in his time; however, today he is perhaps best known for his short book on the Virtues of Coffee published in 1671.

 Early life and ordination

 Magri was born in Valletta to Luigi Magri and Susanna née Casauro, originating from Italy.
 He received his tonsure and the first four minor orders in September 1620 at Monte Cagliaresio (a country estate of Bishop Cagliares near Mdina).
 At 16, he was ordained by the bishop.
 He then proceeded to study law in Palermo under his maternal uncle, Professor Luigi Casauro, before continuing his education in Rome.

 Magri was inducted as a priest in Malta as a 16 year old.
 In 1628 he was living at the Collegio Romano where he studied philosophy and theology.
 He moved back to Malta in 1640 and joined the community of Collegium Melitense.
 Between 1641 and 1642 Magri was preaching as a priest both in Maltese and Arabic.

 He returned to Malta in 1648, but appears to have been involved in a dispute regarding his appointment as parish priest of Vittoriosa by Bishop Balaguer.
 By 1651 he had lost that appointment, although in 1648, he had been appointed parish priest of St Paul's parish in Valletta.
 Magri then left Malta for Rome in 1651, where he was named to various posts, including Catechumens’ College, Consultor of the Congregation of the Index of Prohibited Books, and Secretary of the Congregation for the Propagation of Faith.

 Magri was knighted into papal Order of the Golden Spur and appointed protonotary apostolic.
 He was in the service of Cardinal Francesco Maria Brancaccio, Bishop of Viterbo, where he was appointed canon theologian of his cathedral chapter.
 Magri would die in Viterbo.